topdeveloper55/Ecommerce/README.md

 # By Maruja e-commerce

-This project is an e-commerce built for `by maruja`.
+This project is an e-commerce built for `by JoaqPeralta`.

 ## Tech Stack